cloud66-oss/copper/site/content/docs/getting-started.md

 ## Validate with your first rule

-Now that you have the rule to check for the API version, let's have a look at the configuraiton file.
+Now that you have the rule to check for the API version, let's have a look at the configuration file.
 If you have a Kubernetes configuration file, you can use this rule against that (as all Kubernetes configuration files have the `apiVersion` attribute).
 Here is an example you can use:

 <pre class="prettyprint">
 apiVersion: v1